nshalabi/ATTACK-Tools/README.md

 ### List all Tools and Malware used by a certain Adversary

-All STIX 2.0 Domain Objects (SDO) relations are stored in *"relatioship"* table.
+All STIX 2.0 Domain Objects (SDO) relations are stored in *"relationship"* table.
 The following query is a nested query used to get the tools/malware used by APT3:

 **SQL**